symbiote/silverstripe-advancedworkflow/docs/en/userguide/setting-up-workflows.md

 notice a new button available labelled as per your first workflow action.
 For example, this may read "Apply for approval".

+[alert]
-<div class="alert alert-info" markdown="1">The default workflow selection is "Inherit from parent" so you can
-assign a workflow to a parent page and each child page will use that workflow without any further configuration.</div>
+The default workflow selection is "Inherit from parent" so you can assign a workflow to a parent page and each child page will use that workflow without any further configuration.
+[/alert]

 ![Apply workflow](_images/advancedworkflow-apply-workflow.png)